1941-1942 Season with

 Wedding March; Cuckoo Song; }

-Little Gray Home In
+Little Grey Home In

 The West; Beethoven - Minuet}